InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Mesh/CalculateAreaAndVolumeOfSimplexMesh/Documentation.rst

-Calculate Area And Volume Of Simplex Mesh
+Calculate Area and Volume of Simplex Mesh
 =========================================

 .. index::